“Abide in me, and I in you. As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.”

 What does it mean to accept God’s word without objection?

-What does it mean to be secure in who God is and what he promised?
+What does it mean to be secure in who God is and what He promised?

 (Other suggested scripture readings for further study and reflection: cf. Isaiah 4:2-6, 5:1-7)